 To this end, the FDIC regularly conducts the FDIC National Survey of Unbanked and Underbanked Households.
 This survey estimates the proportion of households that do not participate in the banking system, or have a relationship with a federally-insured institution but also remain underbanked by virtue of their reliance on alternative financial services (AFS) providers.

 Additionally, the FDIC has developed a series of pilot programs, campaigns, alliances, and other initiatives designed to increase services offered by banks and promote financial education among unbanked and underbanked consumers.
-View the links below to learn more about the FDIC's efforts in this space:

 Visit our Initiatives page to learn more about FDIC's pilot projects, partnerships, and financial education efforts.